m1x0n/eventsauce-mongo-message-repository/README.md

     $eventsCollectionName
 );

+// MongoDbMessageSerializer also supports upcasting.
+// Upcasting is possible by passing upcaster itself as second argument

 // This is mostly for example and can be replaced with MessageBus dispatcher like RabbitMQ.
 // See eventsauce/rabbitmq-bundle-bindings
 $messageDispatcher = new \EventSauce\EventSourcing\SynchronousMessageDispatcher();